 Reverse osmosis: What is it?

 Initially, the method was created as a means of desalinating brackish or seawater to make it drinkable.
-Especially particular chemical pollutants, such heavy metals, should be reduced Water pressure is used in the RO process to force tap water across a semipermeable membrane, which prevents bigger molecules like those found in dissolved minerals (such as salt) from passing through.
+Especially particular chemical pollutants, such heavy metals, should be reduced Water pressure is used in the reverse osmosis process to force tap water across a semipermeable membrane, which prevents bigger molecules like those found in dissolved minerals (such as salt) from passing through.
 The procedure allows for the separation of the clean tap water from any other impurities in the water.

 What is removed by reverse osmosis filters?